-CRISPRon-BE(v1.0): CRISPR-Cas9 base editing guide design
+CRISPRon-BE(v1.1): CRISPR-Cas9 base editing guide design

 Help

 The CRISPRon-BE model can predict the nucleotide conversion efficiency induced by designed gRNAs using base editors, as well as the detailed frequency for each potential edited product.
-If you are interested in inducing a specific nucleotide conversion or correcting a point mutation at a particular genomic region, simply input your DNA sequence along with the specific nucleotide of interest into our CRISPRon-BE webpage.
-In approximately one minute, you will receive all potential designed gRNAs for the given DNA sequence and their corresponding edited products.
+If you are interested in inducing a specific nucleotide conversion or correcting a point mutation at a particular genomic region, simply input your target DNA sequence along with the specific nucleotide of interest into our CRISPRon-BE webpage.
+In approximately one minute, you will receive all the potential designed gRNAs for the given DNA sequence and their corresponding edited products.

 The webserver can be used with three different kinds of input: a custome input sequence or a genomic range or a gene name.
 For the first case, the sequence can be any DNA sequence, mapping or not mapping the the target genome, while for the later two cases the target genome must be specific.